satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

 **On the Receiver PC (192.168.2.120):**

-**Terminal 2: Start the Measurement Script**
+**Terminal 2: Start the Performance Monitor**
 1. Activate the virtual environment.
-2. Run the measurement script with `sudo`, pointing it to the Sender's IP:
+2. Run the performance monitor script, pointing it to the Sender's IP:
     ```bash
-    sudo python3 measurement/tc_all_in_one_synced.py --sender-ip 192.168.2.169
+    python3 measurement/performance_monitor.py --sender-ip 192.168.2.169
     ```

-A Matplotlib window will appear on the receiver, showing real-time graphs of the measured bitrate and latency, allowing you to see the direct impact of the traffic shaping rules you applied on the sender.
+A Matplotlib window will appear on the receiver, showing real-time graphs of the measured bitrate, latency, and packet loss, allowing you to see the direct impact of the traffic shaping rules you applied on the sender.